ccorcos/triplestore-repl/README.md

 [Live App](https://ccorcos.github.io/game-counter)

-A simple application for keeping score in board games.
+A simple application for keeping score in games.
+For example, golf or Settlers of Catan.

 ## Architecture